 If you watch the videos, you will see where I took multiple shots of her books from every conceivable angle possible.
-I used these shots a whole lot in the finished videos.
+I used these shots in long swaths repeatedly in the finished videos.
 This project was a good example of having to manufacture compelling visuals when in truth you have nothing exciting to work with.
 I had some books.
 I love books, but they just are not as visually exciting as explosions, sorry.
 But regardless, from a video production standpoint, all subjects should be covered from multiple angles and multiple distances.
 Movie Making 101: wide shots, medium shots, close-ups and extreme close-ups edited together into a sequence.

 So, I make the books as visually dramatic as possible using every angel and scope I can think of.
 I took thirty-nine shots of the one book to be exact.
 Now that is a lot of shots of a book!
 Video like this is called b-roll.
 B-roll is an extremely common term in video making and it means the shots you use to create your story.
 B-roll does NOT include interviews.
 Interviews are known as A-roll, but that is not as common of a term as b-roll.

 To edit a fast-pace, visually spectacular video you need A LOT of b-roll shots to work with, so you have to get creative.
 In this case, the visual possibilities were slim.
 I had a book and a website.
 Talk about milking it for all it’s worth…I took nearly forty shots of just the book!
 This way, I could keep a fast pace to the video and not just hang on one boring shot of the book.

 That kind of video variety usually surprises video novices, but it’s standard technique in the professional world.
 Take a look at just about any show on TV.
 If you want to be able to switch shots every 5-10 seconds like a professionally produced TV show, you need as much variety as you can possibly get.

 By watching the videos, you can better understand how the technique works.